NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

       $ git clone https://github.com/NervanaSystems/ngraph.git
       $ cd ngraph && mkdir build
       $ cd build && cmake ../ -DNGRAPH_USE_PREBUILT_LLVM=TRUE
-      $ make -j 8 # no need to do this step if you are running a VM
       $ make install

 #.
 Build the Python package (binary wheel) for ngraph: